 In Australia, roughly 95% of the population is either underinsured or not insured at all when it comes to income protection.
 In fact, about 38 percent of Australian families do not have any life insurance benefits to protect them financially in case the main breadwinner dies.

 If you have a family, then you need to consider what might happen in the event of your death.
 How are they going to handle the mortgage payments, car payments, living expenses and your funeral costs?
+And I would recommend to learn more about funeral cover on ClearWave.

 The only way most people can provide their loved ones with financial security after their demise is by purchasing life insurance.
 If you die from an illness, accident or natural causes, your family members and dependents will be entitled to receive financial benefits from your life insurance plan, ensuring that they don’t financially struggle after you are gone.